kszcode/Coding_ChatBot_Assistant/topics/1-find-english-text-javascript/user_message.md

 This is one of the instructions that I want you to extract.

-As a negative example consider: logThisState("inlineCP:submitHandler: startCheckout");
-this is a negative example because this is only for logging and logging is OK to be in English.
+Please exclude the following functions: logThisState(), outputLocalizedText(), ga(), window.epSubs.track*() these are negative examples because they are used for logging which is OK to be in English.

 Now please extract all instructions that could show the user english text.